 After each section of drilling, an additional length of drill pipe is added until the final drill length is achieved.
 To avoid or minimize the release of the bentonite drilling fluid into the water, freshwater may be used as a drilling fluid to the extent practicable for the final section of drilling, just prior to the drill bit emerging in the pre-excavated pit.
 This would be accomplished by pumping the drilling fluid out of the drill stem and replacing it with freshwater as the drill bit nears the pre-excavated pit.
 When the drill bit emerges in the pre-excavated pit, the bit is replaced with a hole-opening tool called a reamer to widen the borehole.
-It is anticipated that a single reaming pass would be necessary to allow installation of the conduit.
-Once the desired hole diameter is achieved, a pulling head is attached to the end of the drill pipe and the drill pipe is used to pull back the HDPE conduit pipe into the bored hole.
+It is anticipated that a single reaming pass would be necessary to allow installation of the drill pipe and the drill pipe is used to pull back the HDPE conduit pipe into the bored hole.
 As with the pilot hole drilling process, freshwater would be utilized, if practicable, as the reaming tool nears the pre-excavated pit.
 Once the HDPE conduits are in place, the underwater cables would be pulled through the conduit, which would be permanently sealed at each end to complete the installation process.